frederic-perez/AmE-dictionary/dictionary.md

 __waxed__
 __wayposts__
 __wayside__ _n_ :two::hammer:
-__wayward__
-__wayward__
-__wayward__
-__wayward__ _Wayward corporations._
-__wayward__ _adj_ :five: Someone wayward is a little stubborn and independent — they're determined to find their own way and are not easily controlled.
+__wayward__ _adj_ :nine: Someone wayward is a little stubborn and independent — they're determined to find their own way and are not easily controlled.
 Being wayward can mean a few things, but they all have something to do with doing your own thing — often, going against what others want you to do.
 A rebellious student is wayward.
 A son who ignores his parent's advice is wayward.
 A politician who goes against everyone else in his political party is wayward.
-Wayward folks like to go their own way — and they often take the unexpected path. _A wayward boy._ :es: díscolo
+Wayward folks like to go their own way — and they often take the unexpected path. _A wayward boy._ _Wayward corporations._ :es: díscolo
-__wean__ _v_ :seven::hammer: (weaned)
+__wean__ _v_ :eight::hammer: (weaned)
-__weaned__ _v_
 __weary__
 __weather vane__
 __weather__ (weathering) _v_